grcpils/ComputerCraft-easy-GUI/README.md

 # GUI API for ComputerCraft (OS 1.8)

-# NEW DOCUMENTION IS COMING !
+# NEW DOCUMENTATION IS COMING !

 Download the api file with this command:
 ```